AlexanderPoone/CloudProject/README.md

 Each CCTV subscribes to the master.
 Once a CCTV is removed, then the EC2 instance will be terminated, it unsubscribes from the pub/sub model.
 Real use cases include: new CCTV installed, the user adds its URL; a CCTV enters maintenance mode (unreachable), or alternatively, for energy-conserving purpose its operation hours are limited, it disconnects.

+## Technologies used
 We will implement everything in basic Python, HTML and JavaScript.
-We can programmatically create EC2 instances using the Boto3 library.
-Commands can be issued programmatically using the paramiko library, which is basically a SSH (Secure Shell) wrapper.
+We can programmatically create EC2 instances using the **Boto3** library, which is the official Python client for everything AWS, made by Amazon themselves.
+Commands can be issued programmatically using the **paramiko** library, which is basically a SSH (Secure Shell) wrapper.

 If we have extra time, we can implement a cross-platform front end using Flutter, which compiles to Android, iOS, Linux, web and more.